pfinal-nc/pfinal-nc.github.io/docs/golang/Fyne-vs-Wails-Deep-Comparison-Choosing-the-Best-Go-Desktop-Framework.md

 sys     0.02s
 ```

-Note that these data were tested on a development machine (MacBook Pro M1), and there may be differences on devices with different configurations.
-But the overall trend is consistent: Fyne's startup speed is 3-4 times faster than Wails.
+Note that these data were tested on a development machine (MacBook Pro M1), and may vary on different configurations.
+But the overall trend is consistent: Fyne starts 3-4x faster than Wails.

 ### Memory Usage

-Memory usage is another important performance indicator, especially in resource-constrained environments:
+Memory usage is another important performance metric, especially in resource-constrained environments:

 ```bash
 # Fyne application memory usage (actual test data)